Essie-wanjiru001/alu-web_back_end/README.md

-Readme file for this project
+readme file for ES6 project